LapasovSh25/sport_app_with_firebase/README.md

 APP INFO:
 # Sing in and Sing up with Firebase.
 # Store users info on the FireStore.
-# Show data infos from FireStore on the seperated builderS
+# Show data infos from FireStore on the seperated builders